giorgiobeggiora/fire2sql/README.md

 - sometime superfluous data could be downloaded
 - you can perform just only one "when"
-- "when" available operators are: "==", ">=", "<=", "between"
+- "when" available operators are: "==", ">=", "<=", "between" (inclusive)
-- "orderBy" and "limit" could be computed locally
+- "orderBy" and "limit" could be computed client-side
-- no advanced SQL functions support, i.e. aliaes, join, views, functions, ...
+- no advanced SQL functions support, i.e. aliaes, join, count, distinct, date_format, views, functions, ...

 ### Due to fire2sql

-- select simple sintax support only (no count, date_format, in, ...)
 - select always return all columns ("*" is used in examples just for readability)
 - from accepts only one path
 - no advanced Firebase functions support, i.e. transaction, users, priority, ...